wutobias/r2z/README.md

 * numpy

 ## Examples
-Different examples for how to use this python class, can be found in examples.
+Different examples for how to use this python class can be found in examples.

 ## Remark
 The algorithm is quite inefficient for large molecules.
 Peptides are still ok, but computing proteins might take a while.